 National League Game Summary - Arizona at San Francisco

-Brandon Belt smoked a two-run single for the Giants, who have lost two straight after winning three in a row.
-Madison Bumgarner (14-10) was saddled with his third straight loss after allowing four runs on seven hits and two walks with five strikeouts over 6 1/3 innings.
+Trevor Cahill (2-5) was saddled with the loss after allowing four runs on eight hits and two walks with five strikeouts over six-plus innings.

 The Giants jumped on top early, plating three runs in the first inning.
 Blanco opened the frame with a double and moved to third on a sacrifice bunt by Brandon Crawford.
 Angel Pagan walked to put runners on the corners and, with Sanchez at the plate, the Giants executed a perfect double steal which allowed Blanco to score.
 Sanchez then ripped a single into right to score Pagan and Belt laced a triple into the alley in right-center to bring in Sanchez.

 Emmanuel Burriss opened the Giants' second at-bat with a single, advanced to second on a sac-bunt by Zito and scored on a double by Blanco to extend the San Francisco lead to four.